Site icon Our Breathing Planet

 Tiger Shark Distribution, Habitat, and Ecology

-The amazing Tiger Shark evolved as native to a broad expanse of the marine regions of the globe.
+The amazing Tiger Shark evolved as native to a comparatively broad expanse of the marine regions of the globe.
 The full extent of that zone habitation might surprise you, though.
-That’s because this wonder appears in nearly all of temperate and tropical waters around the world.
+That’s because this wonder currently appears in nearly all of temperate and tropical waters around the world.

 The Tiger Shark feeds as one the apex predators of the oceans.
 It’s not a selective hunter, though, with a reputation for eating virtually anything.
-Though its diet largely consists of fish, it also consumes many crustaceans, sea snakes, seabirds, seals, and numerous others.
+Though its diet principally consists of fish, it also consumes many crustaceans, sea snakes, seabirds, seals, and numerous others.

-Given its size and power, this majestic denizen of the depths itself has very few natural predators.
+Given its significant size and power, this majestic denizen of the depths itself has very few natural predators.
 In fact, the only confirmed natural foe the animal faces in this respect is the Orca.
 Outside of such fates, it’s not known with any certainty how long the species lives.

 Species Sharing Its Range